Broiler

 A broiler is any chicken (Gallus gallus domesticus) bred and raised specifically for meat production.
 Most commercial broilers reach slaughter weight between four and six weeks of age, although slower growing breeds reach slaughter weight at approximately 14 weeks of age.
 Average broilers have white feathers and yellowish skin.
-Broiler or more uncommonly, broiler-fryer is also used sometimes to refer specifically to younger chickens under 4+1/2 lb, as compared with the larger roasters.
+Broiler or, less commonly, broiler-fryer is also used sometimes to refer specifically to younger chickens under 4+1/2 lb, as compared with the larger roasters.

 Due to extensive breeding selection for rapid early growth and the husbandry used to sustain this, broilers are susceptible to several welfare concerns, particularly skeletal malformation and dysfunction, skin and eye lesions and congestive heart conditions.
 Management of ventilation, housing, stocking density and in-house procedures must be evaluated regularly to support good welfare of the flock.
 The breeding stock (broiler-breeders) do grow to maturity but also have their own welfare concerns related to the frustration of a high feeding motivation and beak trimming.
 Broilers are usually grown as mixed-sex flocks in large sheds under intensive conditions.